A Quick Tour¶

 - The screen orientation indicator shows the current screen orientation and can be used to switch between Portrait and Landscape modes.

 - The bell indicator is used to enable and disable sound notifications.

-At the top-right corner is the power button.
-Tap this to access menu items that let you power off the phone and lock the screen.
+At the top-right corner of the settings panel is the power button.
+Tap this to access menu items that let you lock the screen, restart the phone, and switch off the power.

 You can also lock the screen by briefly pressing the power button on the side of the phone.

 Certain notifications from applications are presented in the area below the settings panel.
-These are typically notifications that you may need to be reminded about.
+These are typically notifications that you may have missed and need to be reminded about.

 When you need to input text into an application, the virtual keyboard will open automatically.
 You can also open it manually by pressing the (keyboard) symbol in the bottom-right corner of the screen.

 The keyboard provides different views that you can switch between: one with the alphabet, another with digits, and a third view with symbols.